rhythmcache/payload-dumper-rust/README.md

 ```
 #### Individual partitions extraction.

-to extract individual partitions from payloads/URL/zips , hse `--images`. enter the name of partitions you want to extract comma-separated.
+to extract individual partitions from payloads/URL/zips , use `--images` and enter the name of partitions you want to extract comma-separated.

-for example to just extract boot and vendor_boot from url/zip/payload , simply run
+for example to just extract `boot` and `vendor_boot` from `url/zip/payload` , simply run

 ```
 payload_dumper --images boot,vendor_boot <https://example.com/zip>